Bloom (TV series)

-Bloom is an Australian streaming television series which was released on Stan.
+Bloom is an Australian science fiction drama television series which was released on Stan.
 A six-part mystery was released on 1 January 2019, and stars Bryan Brown, Jacki Weaver, Phoebe Tonkin, and Ryan Corr.
 A second season was released on 9 April 2020.

 Premise

 A year after a devastating country flood kills five people, a new plant is discovered with the power to restore youth.
 This is a miracle for locals but some are prepared to kill for it.